francois-durand/my_toy_package/README.rst

       Remote name: origin
       Description: My Toy Package shows how to use cookiecutter.

 In a browser, you can go to your GitHub account to check that everything is there.
+If not, do an initial commit in
+PyCharm: VCS → Commit...

 Install Dev Requirements
 ========================